the-gigi/modern-go-programming/manuscript/overview.md

 ### Real-World, From the Trenches Author

-Everything I write is based on direct experience, building large-scale systems. deployed in production, evolving over years, in multi-developer teams.
+Everything I write is based on direct experience, building large-scale systems, deployed in production, evolving over years, in multi-developer teams.
 I'm not an academic and I'm not a consultant brought in for a quick fix.
 I'm a full time software-architect working every day at the code level on enterprise-grade software systems.

 ### Always Up to Date

 I plan to keep this book up to date and extend it as the Go language evolves and new best practices or technologies become popular.

 ### Docker

 To make sure, you can always try the code I will provide Docker images with all the necessary dependencies and instructions how to run all the code.
 I'll update the Docker image along with the rest of the book.

 ### Github